 - Place the pot over medium high heat and lightly coat with oil.
 Cook the onion, celery and carrot, stirring often for 3 minutes.

-- Add the stock/broth, the strained liquid. parsley, bay leaf and dill or thyme.
+- Add the parsley, bay leaf and dill or thyme.

 - Turn the heat to high and bring the liquid to a boil.
-Turn the heat to medium-low and simmer for 15 minutes.
+Immediately turn the heat to medium-low and simmer for 15 minutes.

 - While the soup is simmering:-If using dry pasta, cook it now and be sure to add at least one tablespoon of salt to the cooking water.
 This will give the noodles flavor.
 Cook 1 minute less than the recommended time on the package.
 Fresh noodles can cook in the soup.-Shred the chicken into small bite-sized pieces.